idosilverwater/ai-project/README.md

   --bt-t BT_T           The maximum amount a backtrack session is allowed to
                         run.
 Default timeout is 30 --bt-no-forward-check
-                        Use forward checking in backtrack --max-flips MAX_FLIPS
+                        Don't use forward checking in backtrack --max-flips MAX_FLIPS
-                        Max flips to be used in the WalkSAT algorithm --walksat-alpha WALKSAT_ALPHA
+                        Max flips to be used in the WalkSAT algorithm.
+The default is 40.
+  --walksat-alpha WALKSAT_ALPHA
                         In the WalkSAT algorithm exploration is determined by the alpha value, alpha= 0 full exploitation, alpha=1 full exploration.
+The default is 0.
   --mws MWS             Max amount of workers per shift
 ```
 Note: It's mandatory to enter a file path and to choose an algorithm: either WalkSAT(--ws) or BackTrack(--bt)